IvanGDR/Pulsar-Queuing-and-Streaming/README.md

 &nbsp;

 ## Conclusion
-In this firts part of a trio blog, I reviewed the principal concepts of Apache Pulsar, briefly considering a high and low level description and highlighting the main benefits that it offers, as for example, robust unified messaging system, streaming and queuing paradigms support, multi tenancy facilities, geo replication, retention policies, high avalaibility and big data performance amongst others.
+In this first part of a trio blog, I reviewed the principal concepts of Apache Pulsar, briefly considering a high and low level description and highlighting the main benefits that it offers, as for example, robust unified messaging system, streaming and queuing paradigms support, multi tenancy facilities, geo replication, retention policies, high availability and big data performance amongst others.
-In my next blogs I will walk trhrough the installation of a high available Pulsar cluster and finally conclude the blog series with an overview of the logs location and analysis as an attemp to understand how the stack is being built up in order to troubleshoot and solve any potential connection problem that may happen within one or more of the components that Pulsar utilises.
+In my next blogs I will walk trhrough the installation of a high available Pulsar cluster and finally conclude the blog series with an overview of the logs location and analysis as an attempt to understand how the stack is being built up in order to troubleshoot and solve any potential connection problem that may happen within one or more of the components that Pulsar utilises.